xrickastley/origins-math-docs/docs/notes/resource_backed_fields.md

 #### "Invalid" resource values

-Ever wondered why the reason why you can only do this with [Entity Action Types](../types/entity_action_types.md) or [Entity Condition Types](../types/entity_condition_types.md)?
+Ever wondered why the reason why you can only do this with a specific action or condition type?
 Well, it's because of the way Origins, or more specifically, Apoli, resolves these kinds of objects.

-When an [Entity Action Type](../types/entity_action_types.md) or [Entity Condition Type](../types/entity_condition_types.md) is evaluated, the entity is being evaluated on is passed to the action or condition before it is evaluated on them. **Origins: Math** takes advantage of this system by using the entity being passed as the resource target, meaning that if a resource is supplied as a "variable" in an Entity Action Type or Entity Conditition Type, the value of that resource for the entity passed will be used.
+When an action or condition is evaluated, the value, related to the action or condition (an `Entity` for Entity Actions/Conditions, a `Pair<Entity, Entity>` for Bi-entities, etc.), being evaluated on, is passed to the action or condition before it is evaluated on them. **Origins: Math** takes advantage of this system by using the value being passed as the resource target and getting an `Entity` from it, meaning that if a resource is supplied as a "variable" in an Entity Action Type or Entity Conditition Type, the value of that resource for the entity got from the value will be used.

 To further clarify the explanation, here is an example: